 8. How is the sectoral scope for 'IT consultancy services' defined in relation to Art 5n (2) of Council Regulation 833/2014?
-Last update: 24 October 2022

 IT consultancy services are defined by reference to the United Nations' Central Products Classification "CPC" (Statistical Office of the United Nations, Statistical Papers, Series M, No 77, CPC prov., 1991).